plainerman/DiffDock-Pocket/README.md

     spyrmsd
     pandas

 Then, you will also need [ESMFold](https://github.com/facebookresearch/esm).
 The third command will fail if you do not have `nvcc` (i.e., a properly set up GPU).
 If you only want to run DiffDock-Pocket on existing complexes, this is not a problem.
-Only a fully installed ESMFold setup allows to generate ESMFold proteins from a sequence.
+However, only a fully installed ESMFold setup allows to generate ESMFold proteins from a sequence.
 You can create them on a different machine / in a different environment, or simply on the [web](https://esmatlas.com/resources?action=fold).

     pip install "fair-esm[esmfold]"
     # OpenFold and its remaining dependency